-A few weeks before Y Combinator Demo Day for the Winter 2017 class, David Hsu and his co-founder Anthony Guo were burning around $1000 a day while trying to build a UK-based Venmo competitor.
+A few weeks before Y Combinator Demo Day for the Winter 2017 class, David Hsu was burning around $1000 a day while trying to build a UK-based Venmo competitor.

 “Fintech was a challenging business.
 We were processing payments for other people and losing money for every payment processed.
 It was a pretty dire situation," recalls David.
 With less than 60 days of runway left, they decided to pivot.
 Scouring for ideas hidden in their prior work, they uncovered a hefty list of custom software they had built trying to keep their fintech startup running.

 “We built a lot of internal tools.
 We built tools for fraud, KYC and AML regulation, and more,” he says.
 “When users want to send someone money, you need a tool to verify their ID, and then a tool to create a queue of IDs you need to verify.
 When users want to withdraw money, you need a way to verify that they are who they say they are.”

 And after building all of these tools themselves, David noticed a pattern.
 “When you build enough internal tools as an engineer, you realize that all internal tools basically look the same.
 It’s just a bunch of tables, buttons, drop downs and forms that you have to build from scratch.
 What if there was a drag and drop way of building this faster?” says David.

 Within a few days, they had a functional prototype.
 A few weeks later, they presented at Demo Day 2017 and announced they had already signed an enterprise customer pilot worth $1.5M.